Kitzbuhel

 Kitzbühel: The Ski Town That Earns Its Reputation

-Kitzbühel is an Austrian ski resort town in Tyrol, 750 metres elevation, surrounded by the Kitzbüheler Alps.
-The medieval old town centre (the Innenstadt, a pedestrian zone of Gothic buildings painted in pale yellow and white) predates the skiing by several centuries.
-The skiing made it famous internationally; the town’s architectural quality is what makes it stand out from other upscale Alpine resorts.
+The race is the most famous thing about Kitzbühel internationally but it isn’t why the town works year-round.
+Kitzbühel is an Austrian ski resort town in Tyrol, at 750 metres elevation, with a medieval old town centre – the Innenstadt, a pedestrian zone of Gothic buildings in pale yellow and white – that predates the skiing by several centuries.
+The architectural quality is what distinguishes it from other luxury Alpine resorts that are entirely built around the ski infrastructure.

 Skiing